Starcounter-Jack/JSON-Patch/README.md

 - `document` The document to patch
 - `operation` The operation to apply
-- `validate` Whether to validate the operation
+- `validateOperation` Whether to validate the operation, or to pass a validator callback
 - `mutateDocument` Whether to mutate the original document or clone it before applying

 Returns the a result object `{newDocument, result}`.